As October rolls in, the leaves are changing, the air is filled with pumpkin spice, and a flurry of

 'The Floating World' by C. Morgan Babst (October 17; Algonquin Books)

-Set in New Orleans in the aftermath of Hurricane Katrina, this wrenching and hypnotic book will give you chills with its descriptions of the flooding.
+New Orleans in the aftermath of Hurricane Katrina, this wrenching and hypnotic book will give you chills with its descriptions of the flooding.
 The book follows the Boisdorés family, whose eldest daughter, Cora, refuses to evacuate, forcing them to leave her behind.
 When Cora's sister, Del, returns to New Orleans from New York, she finds her hometown and her family in ruins.
+Click here to buy.

 'Uncommon Type' by Tom Hanks (October 24; Knopf)